jhkennedy/sliderule-docs/rtd/source/tutorials/developer/pub_to_pypi.md

----
-layout: single
-title: "Publishing Python Packages"
+# Publishing Python Packages to PyPI

-date: 2021-07-15 12:00:00 -0400
+2021-07-15

-toc: true
-toc_sticky: true
-category: developer
----
+## Overview

-How to build and publish sliderule-python for PyPI and Conda Forge.
+How to build and publish sliderule-python for PyPI.

-## PyPI
+## Steps

 The ___sliderule___ PyPI package is located at https://pypi.org/project/sliderule/.